RandomComputerUser/FancyLighting/README.md

 - Added a setting to disable frame timing optimizations used by the Fancy Lighting Engine
 - Added a setting to disable dithering
 - Fixed some graphical glitches that occurred when the mod was disabled when tModLoader was launched and then later enabled
-- Fixed a minor bug with ambient occlusion when using full HDR rendering
+- Fixed a minor bug with Ambient Occlusion when using full HDR rendering
 - Added compatibility with screen flipping from sources other than the Gravitation buff
 - Optimized Smooth Lighting
 - Improved unloading